High-protein Banana Pancakes Recipe: Oats, Eggs & Protein Powder

 Let the pancakes thaw in the fridge overnight before reheating.

-Yes, they store well in the fridge or freezer, making them perfect for quick breakfasts.
+Yes, these pancakes store well in the fridge or freezer.
+Reheat them gently in a pan, toaster or microwave for a quick breakfast.

 Closing Note